adrianbj/TableCsvImportExport/README.md

 Processwire module for admin and front-end importing and exporting of CSV formatted content for Profields Table fields.

 Access to the admin import/export for non-superusers is controlled by two automatically created permissions: table-csv-import and table-csv-export
+Another permission (table-csv-import-overwrite) allows you to control access to the overwrite option when importing.

+The overwrite option is also controlled at the field level.
+Go to the table field's Input tab and check the new "Allow overwrite option" if you want this enabled at all for the specific field.

 Front-end export of a table field to CSV can be achieved with the exportCsv() method:
 ```